 It is possible to build a decent income stream selling your own works, but it’s not something you can expect to succeed at overnight.
 You have to put a lot of effort into writing, editing, or recording your work, and a lot of additional effort into marketing it.
 For the first few years, at least, your income from the work you produce will be more active than passive, because you’ll be spending a lot of time and energy on your publications.
 But over time, if your work is good enough, the sales on the pieces you’ve already published will gradually increase, bringing in extra income with little (or no) additional effort on your part.

 Selling publications isn’t the only way to make money off your writing or other creative work.
 Another alternative is to create a successful blog or website and make money by selling ads.
+Setting up a blog is simple and you can do it in less than an hour through Bluehost.

 Probably the easiest way to do this is to set up an account with a pay-per-click advertising service, such as Google AdSense.
 This service searches your site for keywords, then selects appropriate ads and displays them on your page.
 Each time a user clicks on one of these ads, you get a small fee – anywhere from a few cents to a few dollars – added to your account.
 When the total in your account reaches a certain minimum, such as $100, the money is automatically transferred to you.